How to Import Bank Statements into QuickBooks (Every Method)

 When bank feeds stop working

-A QuickBooks bank feed not working is one of the most common issues users run into, and it rarely means something is permanently broken.
+A broken or unresponsive bank feed is one of the most common QuickBooks issues users run into, and it rarely means something is permanently broken.
 The typical causes:

 • Your bank updated its security protocols or changed its connection partner on the back end.